11 Ways to Blend Your Online & In-store Experience Today

 iii.
 Make online customer service as easily accessible as in-store services

 Besides chatbots and AI tools, brands can use livestreaming to leverage face-to-face interactions, a proven method of establishing a connection with the customer.
+With these options, livestreaming has proven to be one of the most effective methods for aligning physical and online stores.

 Firework partnered with Walmart Connect to launch a live shopping experience in support of Walmart’s Mega Beauty Event with brands J&J, L’Oreal, P&G, and Unilever.
 The event includes four livestreams, features replays and shoppable videos for continued engagement.